 - Do Forni (Venice): Though the menu is vast, they seem to devote equal attention to every single dish, making this one of the best restaurants in Venice (though also the most eyebrow-raisingly expensive).
 The bulk of the place is done in a vaguely rustic style, but the best room is the front one, fitted out like a car from the luxurious Orient Express.
 See p.
-121. - La Cusina (Venice): One of the new stars on the Venetian restaurant scene is also one of the few hotel dining rooms worth singling out.
-In warm - weather, this becomes one of the most romantic dinner settings in town, the tables set on terraces that hang over the Grand Canal.
+132. - La Cusina (Venice): One of the few hotel dining rooms worth singling out.
+In warm weather, this becomes one of the most romantic dinner settings in town, the tables set on terraces that hang over the Grand Canal.
 The location alone makes it worth booking ahead, but happily the cooking is as delicious as the view is stunning, offering an inventive take on Italian cuisine based on Venetian and Veneto traditions and using the freshest ingredients.
 See p.
-121. - Le Bistrot de Venise (Venice): The menu at this upscale bistro is split three ways to satisfy your appetite (or at least make your choice harder):

-Venetian/Italian, French, and ancient local recipes culled from historic cookbooks and documents.
+132. - Menu at this upscale bistro is split three ways to satisfy your appetite (or at least, make your choice harder): Venetian/ Italian, French, and ancient local recipes culled from historic cookbooks and documents.
 They attract hip artistic types by turning the back room into a coffeehouse-style performance space most nights, hosting poets, acoustic musicians, art exhibits, and cabarets.
 See p.
-122.

-- Al Covo (Venice): Texan Diane Rankin makes the pastries and chats with guests while husband-chef Cesare Benelli watches over the kitchen at this always-popular restaurant that mixes a warm welcome and excellent fresh seafood dishes with relatively reasonable prices (especially on the quality wine list).
+133. - Al Covo (Venice): Texan Diane Rankin makes the pastries and chats with guests while husband-chef Cesare Benelli watches over the kitchen at this alwayspopular restaurant that mixes a warm welcome and excellent fresh seafood dishes with relatively reasonable prices (especially on the quality wine list).
 See p.
+136.

-125. - Trattoria Milanese (Milan): În a city with many fine restaurants whose stars rise and fall almost as soon as they make it onto the map, La Milanese is a stalwart survivor, a traditional trattoria that has never stopped offering typical Milanese dishes, smart service, and moderate prices, a formula that has kept it successful for over 70 years now.
+- Trattoria Milanese (Milan): In a city with many fine restaurants whose stars rise and fall almost as soon as they make it onto the map, La Milanese is a stalwart survivor, a traditional trattoria that has never stopped offering typical Milanese dishes, smart service, and moderate prices, a formula that has kept it successful for over 70 years now.
 See p.
-286. - Antica Hosteria del Vino Buono (Bergamo): This cozy restaurant is spread over two floors of a corner palazzo on the market square.
-The food is mountain-style, rib-sticking

-- good, heavy on the game meats and thick polenta accompanied by hearty red wines.
+301. - Antica Hosteria del Vino Buono (Bergamo): This cozy restaurant is spread over two floors of a corner palazzo on the market square.
+The food is mountain-style, rib-sticking good, heavy on the game meats and thick polenta accompanied by hearty red wines.
 See p.
-299. - Ochina Bianca (Mantua): Mantuan cooking is somewhat more complex than most northern Italian cuisines, and the Venturinis put their own innovative spin on it at the "White Goose," marrying local ingredients with fresh fish from the Mincio and game in this elegant restaurant.
+314. - Ochina Bianca (Mantua): Mantuan cooking is somewhat more complex than most northern Italian cuisines, and the Venturinis put their own innovative spin

+- on it at the "White Goose," marrying local ingredients with fresh fish from the Mincio and game in this elegant restaurant.
 See p.
-305. - C'era Una Volta (Turin): That you have to ring the bell and climb to the first floor gives this place a clubby air, but owner Piero Prete will instantly make you feel like a longtime member as he greets you warmly and comes back around to help you select your wine.
+320. - C'era Una Volta (Turin): That you have to ring the bell and climb to the first floor gives this place a clubby air, but owner Piero Prete will instantly make you feel like a longtime member as he greets you warmly and comes back around to help you select your wine.
 The cooking is traditional Torinese, excellently prepared.
 See p.
-346. - Lalibera (Alba): Franco and Manuele reign over this stylish dining room on an alley off a pedestrian shopping street, with Marco in the kitchen crafting excellent variants on Piemontese cuisine by using only the freshest of ingredients, all locally produced, from the cheese to the fruit to the meats.
+361. - Lalibera (Alba): Franco and Manuele reign over this stylish dining room on an alley off a pedestrian shopping street, with Marco in the kitchen crafting excellent variants on Piemontese cuisine by using only the freshest of ingredients, all locally produced, from the cheese to the fruit to the meats.
 See p.
-356.
+370.